Nareshmaila7/Adventure-Works-Azure-Data-Engineering-Project/README.md

-🏢 Adventure Works Data Engineering Project with Azure Data Platform This project demonstrates a complete data engineering pipeline using the Adventure Works dataset.
-It involves ingestion, transformation, storage, and reporting using Azure Data Factory (ADF), Azure Data Lake Storage Gen2 (ADLS), Azure Databricks, Azure Synapse Analytics, and Power BI.
-The solution is built on a Medallion Architecture to ensure scalability, security, and efficient data processing.

-📁 Project Architecture
-Medallion Architecture Layers:
-Bronze Layer: Raw data ingested from REST API into ADLS via ADF.

-Silver Layer: Cleaned and transformed data stored in structured formats.

-Gold Layer: Aggregated and curated data ready for business intelligence.

-⚙️ Tech Stack
-Azure Data Factory (ADF): Orchestrates and automates REST API data ingestion workflows using dynamic parameters.

-Azure Data Lake Storage Gen2 (ADLS): Stores raw, cleaned, and curated datasets across Bronze, Silver, and Gold containers.

-Azure Databricks: Performs transformations on raw data using PySpark and writes results back in optimized Delta format.

-Azure Synapse Analytics: Consumes transformed data and creates external tables/views for fast query performance.

-Power BI: Builds real-time, interactive dashboards for analytics and business reporting.

-Service Principal Authentication: Secures access between ADF, Databricks, and ADLS.

-🔄 Data Flow
-Data Source:
-Adventure Works data is dynamically fetched via REST API using ADF pipelines.

-Bronze Layer (ADF):
-ADF dynamically pulls raw data through REST API calls.

-A ForEach loop iterates through datasets, loads them into Bronze container in ADLS using Copy Activity.

-Silver Layer (Azure Databricks):
-Databricks reads raw data from Bronze layer.

-Performs cleaning, joins, filtering, partitioning, and reshaping using PySpark.

-Writes transformed data to Silver container in Delta format.

-Gold Layer (Databricks + Synapse):
-Refined business logic applied in Databricks for aggregations and KPIs.

-Final datasets written in Gold container and made queryable via Synapse external tables and views.

-Reporting (Power BI):
-Power BI connects to Synapse external tables for live dashboarding.

-Enables real-time insights on Adventure Works sales, customers, products, and orders.

-🧱 Components
-Azure Data Factory
-Pipelines with dynamic REST API calls

-ForEach loops + Copy Activity

-Parameterized Linked Services, Datasets

-Monitoring, alerts, and scheduled triggers

-Azure Data Lake Storage Gen2
-Containers for: bronze/, silver/, gold/

-Stores all raw, intermediate, and refined data

-Azure Databricks
-Notebooks for:

-Data reading and writing to/from ADLS

-Data transformations using PySpark

-Writing in Delta format

-Azure Synapse Analytics
-External tables/views over Delta format files

-SQL-based reporting queries

-Power BI
-Connected to Synapse for data visualization

-Real-time reporting on business metrics
+# 🏢 Adventure Works Data Engineering with Azure Data Platform

+This project is designed to ingest, transform, and analyze Adventure Works data using Azure Data Factory (ADF), Azure Data Lake Storage (ADLS), Azure Databricks, Azure Synapse Analytics, and Power BI.
+The pipeline follows a Medallion Architecture (Bronze, Silver, Gold) to ensure data quality, reliability, and effective reporting.

+---

+## 📁 Project Architecture

+**Medallion Architecture Layers:**

+- **Bronze Layer:** Raw data ingested via REST API using ADF, dynamically parameterized to fetch Adventure Works data.
+- **Silver Layer:** Cleaned and transformed data using Azure Databricks and stored in a curated Silver container.
+- **Gold Layer:** Final processed data published to Azure Synapse and exported for reporting and analysis in Power BI.

+---

+## ⚙️ Tech Stack

+- **Azure Data Factory (ADF):** For REST API-based ingestion and orchestration workflows.
+- **Azure Data Lake Storage Gen2 (ADLS):** For Bronze, Silver, and Gold layer storage.
+- **Azure Databricks:** For scalable data transformation using PySpark and Delta Lake.
+- **Azure Synapse Analytics:** For external table creation and data modeling on curated data.
+- **Power BI:** For dashboarding and business insights visualization.
+- **Service Principal Authentication:** For secure access between ADF, ADLS, and Databricks.

+---

+## 🔄 Data Flow

+1. **Data Ingestion (ADF + REST API)**
+   - REST API endpoint dynamically parameterized.
+   - ADF pipelines fetch and land data into the **Bronze** container in ADLS.

+2. **Bronze to Silver (Databricks)**
+   - Raw data from Bronze is read in Azure Databricks.
+   - Data transformations applied using PySpark (filtering, aggregation, joins, etc.).
+   - Transformed data stored in the **Silver** layer of ADLS.

+3. **Silver to Gold (Databricks → Synapse)**
+   - Silver data further refined and loaded into **Azure Synapse Analytics**.
+   - Views and external Delta tables created for reporting.
+   - Data also written to the **Gold** container in ADLS.

+4. **Reporting (Power BI)**
+   - Power BI connects to Synapse tables and Gold layer Delta files.
+   - Interactive dashboards created for analytics and decision-making.

+---

+## 🧱 Components

+### Azure Data Factory (ADF)
+- Pipelines calling REST API with dynamic parameters.
+- Copy activities to ingest data into ADLS.
+- Linked services and datasets configured for secure API and storage access.

+### Azure Data Lake Storage (ADLS)
+- Containers: `bronze/`, `silver/`, `gold/` implementing Medallion architecture.
+- Serves as the central data lake for raw and processed data.

+### Azure Databricks
+- Notebooks developed for:
+  - Reading data from Bronze.
+  - Performing filtering, joins, aggregations, and complex transformations.
+  - Writing output to Silver and Gold containers in Delta format.

+### Azure Synapse Analytics
+- Created external Delta tables and views on Silver data.
+- Used for enterprise-scale querying and BI connectivity.

+### Power BI
+- Connected to Synapse and Gold Delta files.
+- Designed dashboards and reports for data insights.

+---

+## 📌 Summary

+This project showcases an end-to-end data engineering solution on Azure with modular architecture.
+It automates ingestion, enables scalable transformation with PySpark, supports enterprise reporting, and aligns with real-world cloud data lake best practices.